kanduvisla/live/README.md

 - Things break when loading a new song while the Live dialog is open.
 Close the dialog before opening a new song.
 - Line effects are only measured on effect column 1
-- Fills don't work in tracks that are cut with the `LC` command
+- Fills don't work in tracks that are cut with the `ZC` command
-- Muting in tracks don't work in tracks that are cut with the `LC` command
+- Muting in tracks don't work in tracks that are cut with the `ZC` command
-- When live-editing a track with a `LC` command, funky things will happen due to the virtual counting.
+- When live-editing a track with a `ZC` command, funky things will happen due to the virtual counting.
-- Possibly a Renoise bug, but when you delete an effect from a track, the `L` in the FX column changes (to a `K` for example).
 - Transitioning between patterns of different lengths not yet very stable.
 Using `ZB00` on the end of your pattern helps when the next pattern is longer, but when transitioning from a longer to a shorter pattern it's not really stable yet.